murraya paniculata

 Orange jasmine is native to China, Taiwan, Nepal, India, Pakistan, and other countries of southeast Asia, as well as northern Australia.
 In its native range, this plant grows in rainforest and thickets (2)

 This plant has beautiful glossy green leaves that are alternately arranged.
-If you look closely, you’ll notice that this plant actually has compound leaves, consisting of 9 or more leaflets, each measuring 1-4 inches long and ½ to 2 inches wide.
+If you look closely, you’ll notice that this plant actually has compound deep green leaves, consisting of 9 or more leaflets, each measuring 1-4 inches long and ½ to 2 inches wide.

 Orange Jasmine Flowers